-13) Cue Marker Display
+Cue Marker Display (not shown)

 In record mode, indicates when cue markers are set.
-Markers are set by pressing the record button (this option must be selected in Setup Menu).
+Markers set by pressing the record key (option must be selected in setup menu).
 In playback mode, displays cue points numerically as they are reached in a file.